Reconstructing shared dynamics with a deep neural network: Results

 \subsection{Performance on the logistic map system}

-According to the previous arguments, we trained the mapper-coach network with the backpropagation algorithm to reconstruct $x$ at the output of the coach module, and found that the output of the mapper network was equivalent to the hidden variable.
+We trained the mapper-coach network with the backpropagation algorithm to predict $x_t$ at the output of the coach module, and found that the output of the mapper network reconstructed the hidden variable.

-The network produced very accurate predictions on the present values of $x$ after the learning procedure ($r^2=0.99$, Fig. \ref{fig:forecast}).
-We split the data into training and test sets ($n=10000$ each), trained the network on the former and evaluated the results on the latter.
-We reinitialized the training twenty times with random weights, and selected the best-performing model for evaluation.
-According to the learning characteristics, we identified three clusters of the models.
-For seven case out of the twenty, the learning was not successful (cluster 1), for further six cases the system were stuck in local minima (cluster 2) and in the third type the learning was successful (cluster 3, 7/20 cases).
+{\bf{Prediction performance: }} The network produced very accurate predictions on $x_t$ after the learning procedure ($r^2=0.99$, Fig. \ref{fig:forecast}).
+We split the data into training, test and validation sets ($n=20k$, $80\%$, $10\%$, $10\%$ respectively), trained the network and evaluated the results on the latter sets.
+We reinitialized the training $50$ times with random weights, and selected the best-performing model for evaluation.
+According to the learning characteristics, we identified two clusters of the models (\ref{fig:forecast}\,A).
+Half of the models were stuck in local minima (cluster 1, 25/50) and in half of the cases the learning was successful (cluster 2, 25/50).

-We found that the mapper part of the network reconstructed the past values of the hidden common input quiet accurately: the correlation between the mapper output and the actual hidden common input was $r^2=0.97$, (Fig\,\ref{fig:reconstruct}).
-We detached the coach and investigated the output of the mapper by providing $Y(t)$ test inputs ($n=10000$).
-The output reflected the values of $z(t-1)$, so the mapper network approximately implemented the $\phi$ mapping in \eqref{eq:phi}.
+{\textbf{Reconstruction performance: }} We found that the mapper part of the network reconstructed the past values of the hidden common input($z_{t-1}$) quiet accurately: the squared correlation between the mapper output ($\hat{z}_{t-1}$) and the actual hidden common input was $r^2=0.97$, (Fig\,\ref{fig:reconstruct}).
+We detached the coach and investigated the output of the mapper by providing $Y(t)$ test inputs.
+The output reflected the values of $z(t-1)$, so the mapper network approximately implemented the $\phi_1$ mapping in Eq.\,\eqref{eq:phi}.

 We showed that the prediction- and the reconstruction performance were related: the better the model predicted $x$ the better it reconstructed $z$ (Fig.\,\ref{fig:mapmaco}).
-The trained network instances achieved different prediction performance on the test set, $13$ of the $20$ networks had estimable output.
+The trained network instances achieved different prediction performance on the test set, $25$ of the $50$ networks had high quality output.
 We plotted the prediction performance against the reconstruction performance for each model.
 We saw that better quality predictions implied better quality reconstructions (Fig.\,\ref{fig:mapmaco}).